CodyBontecou/aws-technical-presentation/slides.md

 In this presentation, I'll take you through:
 - Deploying an open-source text-to-text translation (T2TT) model on AWS SageMaker
-- Automating the translations in our blog's build
+- Automating the translations during our blog's build
-- Automate the workflow through a CI pipeline powered by GitHub Actions.

 Automate the internationalization of our blog, enabling it to be read in nearly 100 languages.
 -->